adamzr2000/unitree-go1-digital-twin/digital-twin-service/camera-drivers/README.md

 ### Docker run example
 In this folder we also provide a docker run example.

-> Note: ensure that the d435i camera is connected via USB to your PC before testing this container.
+> Note: ensure that the astra camera is connected via USB to your PC before testing this container.

-To run the d435i ROS Drivers:
+To run the astra ROS Drivers:
 ```bash
 ./run_example.sh
 ```